 Aside from consulting with the best autoimmune doctors in your area, there are experts who developed a health app for iOS and Android, such as CareClinic.
 We have made it convenient for patients and doctors to work with each other in creating an appropriate treatment plan.
 This may be used for food and symptom tracking when you suspect you have an autoimmune disease.

 The app is able to store valuable data, such as measurements that are needed in making a treatment option.
 Symptoms may be accurately tracked every day and medications will be prescribed well.
 With the app, it is easy for you and your doctor to make some adjustments to your therapy depending on your records.
+Given the number of symptoms that can occur it is vital that you use an autoimmune symptom tracker daily to log all critical symptoms that occur daily.

 How hard is it to get diagnosed?